Our two Sean Hannity show, 800-941-Sean, our number.

 They have misused and abused our legal system for all the wrong reasons.

-It is unjustifiable, it is shameful, and they must be roundly condemned.
+And they must be roundly condemned.

 What's your take, Leo?

-This is a key point in our legal system because not only have the Democrats hijacked this New York courtroom, they hijacked the entire legal system in New York and other democratic towns.
+This is a key point in our legal system because not only have the Democrats hijacked this New York courtroom, they hijacked the entire legal system in New York and other Democratic towns.

 And what is the only safeguard right now, short of this November 24 Trump election, is the Supreme Court and some judges that still believe in the rule of law, i.e.